 Day 1: Athens – Corinth Canal crossing – Galaxidi (75 nautical miles)

-Galaxidi: A beautiful town surrounded by lovely beaches and taverns.
-Meander through the streets or simply visit the local marine museum.
-The wealth and grandeur of this picturesque port have a long history and tradition for ship building.
+Galaxidi: A delightful town encircled by charming taverns and beaches.
+Explore the neighborhood’s streets or perhaps pay a visit to the marine museum.
+This gorgeous port’s wealth and splendor have a long history and heritage of shipbuilding.

 Day 2: Galaxidi – Sami (88 nautical miles)